- Authors: HUGH JOHNSON & FRANCK FERRAND

 - Weight: 2000g

 - Format: Hardcover

-The landmark creation of the Grands Crus Classés in 1855 set the benchmark for wine quality around the world.
-The sixty-one reds of the Médoc and twenty-seven whites of Sauternes are considered the finest wines in the world.
-The care that goes into creating these exceptional wines is an art, and the picturesque domaines where this craft is perfected are as beautiful as their wines are refined.
-This is the first book dedicated to the red and white wines that offers the history of each domaine, along with a guide to the great vintages and an address book to the vineyards.
-Newly commissioned photographs capture the region throughout the seasons, making this handsome volume both a glorious voyage and an important reference for any wine lover.
+The historic creation of the Grands Crus Classés in 1855 set the benchmark for wine quality worldwide.
+The sixty-one Médoc reds and twenty-seven Sauternes whites are considered the best wines in the world.
+The care taken in crafting these exceptional wines is an art, and the picturesque estates where this craft is perfected are as beautiful as their wines are refined.
+It is the first book dedicated to red and white wines which offers the history of each estate, as well as a guide to the great vintages and an address book of the vineyards.
+Newly commissioned photographs capture the region through the seasons, making this beautiful volume both a glorious journey and an important reference for any wine lover.

-This volume includes a focus on Château d’Yquem, a Premier cru supérieur and the only wine of the Sauternes region to be awarded this rating through the 1855 classification.
+This volume includes a focus on Château d'Yquem, a Premier Cru Supérieur and the only wine from the Sauternes region to have obtained this rating thanks to the 1855 classification.

-Franck Ferrand is historian.
-Hugh Johnson is a world-famous wine expert, and Philippe Castéja is President of the Conseil des Grands Crus Classés in 1855.
+Franck Ferrand is a historian.
+Hugh Johnson is a world-renowned wine expert, and Philippe Castéja is president of the Conseil des Grands Crus Classés in 1855.

 The product is unavailable?
 Chat with us online to learn more about the next arrival!